Act of Bravery Inspires U.S.-Japan Alliance

+SAGAMIHARA, Japan – A routine drive almost turned deadly for a member of the local Japanese community Friday morning.

-SAGAMIHARA, Japan – Japanese first responders tend to a local man whose vehicle toppled over at Sagamihara Route 507 at approximately 5:40 a.m.
+Col. Patrick M. Costello, 38th Air Defense Artillery Brigade commander, helped rescue a local man from his toppled vehicle to ensure his safety at Sagamihara Route 507 at approximately 5:40 a.m.
 June 5.

-Col. Patrick M. Costello, 38th Air Defense Artillery Brigade commander, helped rescue a local man from his toppled vehicle to ensure his safety until first responders arrived on the scene.(U.S. Army photo by Col. Patrick M. Costello, 38th Air Defense Artillery Brigade commander)
+“The vehicle flipped over right in front of me, so I stopped and went over to get the man out of the vehicle,” said Costello.
+“The roads were empty, so I acted as quickly as possible.
+Another American worker from Sagami General Depot and a local Japanese civilian helped me get him out.”

 |Date Taken: